MLB rumors: Latest news, buzz, injuries

 Injuries

-• Los Angeles Dodgers placed outfielder Joc Pederson on the 7-day disabled list with a concussion.
-Move is retroactive to May 24.

-• The Brewers will place outfielder Ryan Braun on the 10-day disabled list with left calf tightness.

-• Detroit Tigers catcher James McCann is out indefinitely after suffering left hand laceration.
-Expected to be placed on disabled list.

-• Cleveland Indians placed outfielder Lonnie Chisenhall on the 7-day disabled list with a concussion.
-Move is retroactive to May 23.
+• Minnesota Twins placed pitcher Justin Haley on the 10-day disabled list with right shoulder soreness.

-• Tampa Bay Rays placed pitcher Jumbo Diaz on the 10-day disabled list with right arm fatigue.
-Move is retroactive to May 23.
+• St. Louis Cardinals placed 2B Kolten Wong on the 10-day disabled list with left elbow strain.
+Move is retroactive to May 27.

-• New York Yankees placed outfielder Jacoby Ellsbury on the 7-day disabled list with a concussion.

-• Cincinnati Reds placed pitcher Amir Garrett on the 10-day disabled list with right hip inflammation.
-Move is retroactive to May 24.
+• Texas Rangers placed pitcher Dario Alvarez on the 10-day disabled list with left elbow strain.
+Move is retroactive to May 26.

+• Mets pitcher Steven Matz could return to the team in early June.
+Matz has been out with left elbow inflammation.